 Services can be approved in two ways: specific pre-approval or general pre-approval.
 Specific pre-approval represents the Audit Committee's consent for the independent auditor to perform a specific project, set of services or transaction for us.
 General pre-approval represents the Audit Committee's consent for the independent auditor to perform certain categories of services for us.
-If a particular service or project falls into a category that has been generally pre-approved by the Audit Committee within the preceding 12 months, specific pre-approval of that service or project need not be obtained.
-Any proposed services exceeding cost levels generally pre-approved by the Audit Committee will require specific pre-approval.
+If a particular service or project falls into a category that has been generally pre-approved by the Audit Committee within the preceding 12 months, further specific pre-approval of that service or project need not be obtained.
+Any proposed services exceeding cost levels generally pre-approved by the Audit Committee will require further specific pre-approval.
 From time to time, the Audit Committee may revise the list of services for which general pre-approval is granted.
-During 2014, 100% of the services provided by PwC were pre-approved by the Audit Committee.
+During 2016, 100% of the services provided by PwC were pre-approved by the Audit Committee.

-PwC has provided tax services, as described in the Public Company Accounting Oversight Board Rule 3523, "Tax Services for Persons in Financial Reporting Oversight Roles," to George H. Conrades, our Chairman of the Board of Directors, Bernardus Verwaaeyn, a director, and F. Thomson Leighton, currently our Chief Executive Officer and a director.
+PwC has provided tax services, as described in the Public Company Accounting Oversight Board Rule 3523, "Tax Services for Persons in Financial Reporting Oversight Roles," to

+George H. Conrades, our Chairman of the Board of Directors, and Bernardus Verwaayen, a director.
 PwC has provided such services to Mr. Conrades since 1999.
 PwC has provided such services to Mr. Verwaayen since 2008.
-PwC provided such services to Dr. Leighton between 2002 and 2012 but ceased to do so upon his becoming our Chief Executive Officer on January 1, 2013.
 PwC and Akamai have determined that the provision of such services to Messrs.
-Conrades and Verwawyen does not impact PwC's independence because neither is in a financial reporting oversight role solely because he served as a member of our Board of Directors and neither is otherwise responsible for our financial reporting oversight.
-The same assessment applied to the provision of services to Dr. Leighton during the period before his becoming our Chief Executive Officer.
+Conrades and Verwaayen does not impact PwC's independence because neither is in a financial reporting oversight role solely because he served as a member of our Board of Directors and neither is otherwise responsible for our financial reporting oversight.
 Akamai did not pay for these tax services on behalf of Messrs.
-Conrades or Verwaayen or Dr. Leighton.
+Conrades or Verwaayen.

-Our Board of Directors believes that ratification of the selection of PricewaterhouseCoopers LLP as our independent auditors for the year ending December 31, 2015 is in the best interests of Akamai and our stockholders and, therefore, recommends that the stockholders vote FOR this proposal.
+Our Board of Directors believes that ratification of the selection of PricewaterhouseCoopers LLP as our independent auditors for the year ending December 31, 2017 is in the best interests of Akamai and our stockholders and, therefore, recommends that the stockholders vote FOR this proposal.

-Part Six
+Part Four